 Being a loyal corporate employee just isn’t on the agenda anymore.

 So how do employers attract this sort of footloose talent?
 By offering an “academy” approach: employees provide time and service whilst employers train them in the skills they need to launch their own business.
+Successful employers have always known that part of their value proposition to potential new hires was the quality of career they would have after they have moved on.

 The arrival of work-as-a-service